YSaedi/Laos_Cascading_HydropowerPlants/READMe.md

 Laos Cascading Hydropower Plants
 ------------------------------------

-This documentation represents Modelling cascading hydropower plants for seven cascaded HPP located on Nam Ou rive in Lao PDR.
+This documentation represents cascading hydropower plants model including seven cascade HPPs on Nam Ou rive in Lao PDR.
 Storage equations provided in OSeMOSYS_2017_11_08 are used to provide connection between dams and hydro power plants.